 “Creativity thinks up new ideas, but innovation takes that idea and turns it into action,” explains Lisa Bodell, Founder and CEO of futurethink, adding that “Stakeholders need to separate good ideas from great ideas before turning that great idea into a business thought.”

 Ideas are the easy part.
 Knowing what to do with them is the trick that turns a creative idea into a business innovation.
 Consider the Swiffer, that nifty collapsible mop with replaceable ends.
-During the research and development process, P & G took an ethnographic approach to determining what was missing when people cleaned their homes.
+During the market research and development process, P&G took an ethnographic approach to determining what was missing when people cleaned their homes.
 Once the gap was identified, they created a need and subsequent demand for their innovative product.

 A good place to start in your innovation initiative is to find out who in the organization is already doing something interesting or cool.
 Interviews, focus groups and surveys will elicit employee knowledge, opinions, attitudes, and degrees of satisfaction with existing innovation initiatives.
 Once that baseline is established, an overall approach to innovation can be developed.

-The Quest for Innovation: A Global Study of Innovation Management 2006-2016 was a survey commissioned by the American Management Association and conducted by the Human Resource Institute.
+The Quest for Innovation: A Global Study of Innovation Management was a survey commissioned by the American Management Association and conducted by the Human Resource Institute.
 This polling of 1,356 global leaders captured the top five elements necessary for developing an innovative culture in any organization.
-That is, 1) customer focus, 2) team work or collaboration with others, 3) appropriate resources (time and money), 4) timely and effective organizational communication, and 5) the ability to select the right ideas for further research.
+They are: 1) customer focus, 2) team work or collaboration with others, 3) appropriate resources (time and money), 4) timely and effective organizational communication, and 5) the ability to select the right ideas for further research.

 The steps to creating a culture that supports innovation on a daily basis are more accessible than one might first imagine.
 Every cause needs a champion and innovation is no exception.
 Innovation requires top down support, where those at the top lead by example and encourage stakeholders to take smart risks.